 Footwear is not included, so shoes or boots will need to be provided.
 Beyond this, your responsibility is mainly for getting your son or daughter to the squadron promptly for meetings and supporting them as they progress.
 However, any further involvement is always gratefully received.

 All organisations need funding.
 We are luckier than most as the RAF provide the money for uniforms, premises, flying and several other activities.
-Each cadet provides a small subscription of approximately £10 a month, which goes towards funding the many activities that they undertake.
+Each cadet provides a small subscription which goes towards funding the many activities that they undertake.
 National and international camps and expeditions may lead to extra costs - but we will always keep these to a minimum.
 We want the organisation to be available to everyone and staff are happy to discuss cost-related issues with parents at any time.

 The squadron must provide the rest of the required funding, primarily through the fundraising efforts of the Civilian Committee that each has.
 We're always looking for parents who are keen to get involved with their squadron's Committee or would like to become a volunteer!

 Find your local Squadron and fill in the interested in joining form - your local squadron will then get in touch.

 Or for more information phone our membership line on 0345 6006601